Quid Pro Quo vs. Hostile Work Environment

 By definition, sexual harassment is the harassment of an individual in a workplace, social setting, or another professional scenario by another individual that typically involves unwanted sexual advances or inappropriate remarks.
 Most are familiar with the quid pro quo form of sexual harassment in the workplace, but did you know there is another kind?

-Today, our South Jersey work sexual harassment attorneys at The Law Firm of Morgan Rooks, PC want to shed light on the two primary forms of sexual harassment and what the key differences are between the two.
+Today, our South Jersey work sexual harassment attorneys at The Law Firm of Morgan Rooks, PC want to shed light on the two primary forms of sexual harassment and what the key differences are between quid pro quo and a hostile work environment.

 What Is the Definition of Quid Pro Quo Harassment?